-Fact Checking: As an author, we need to double-check our facts, especially when we self-publish.
+As an author, we need to double-check our facts, especially when we self-publish.
 It’s possible that someone else may catch our errors, but more likely they’ll just assume what we wrote is correct.
-One book had the protagonist make a 200 mile drive in 90 minutes.
+One book had the protagonist make a 200-mile drive in 90 minutes.
 Oops.
 Another common mistake is relying on memory for historic information.
 Don’t do that; I always verify, even when I’m sure I’m right.

-Macro Edit: Whatever name this edit goes by, the intent is to look at the big picture of the book.
+Sometimes called developmental or substantive editing, whatever name this edit goes by, the intent is to look at the big picture of the book.
 Is the overall structure sound, the organization good, and the flow understandable?
-I’m currently reading a memoir and the author’s timeline jumps all over the place, often backwards and forwards, several times within each chapter, making the chronology overwhelming to follow.
+I’m currently reading a memoir and the author’s timeline jumps all over the place, often backward and forwards, several times within each chapter, making the chronology overwhelming to follow.
 Other considerations are if the right style is used or if the voice matches the genre and supports the story or theme.
 A “macro edit” addresses all these concerns.

-Intermediate Edit: The next level of edit takes a closer look at the flow and structure, from paragraph to paragraph, sentence to sentence, and thought to thought.
+The next level, often called copy editing, of edit takes a closer look at the flow and structure, from paragraph to paragraph, sentence to sentence, and thought to thought.
 Does the writing make sense?

-Micro Edit: The final edit looks at grammar, punctuation, and the technical details.
-I read one book that had a quality “micro edit” but lacked any other editing – and the work suffered as a result.
+The final edit usually called proofreading, looks at grammar, punctuation, and the technical details.
+I read one book that had a quality “micro edit” but lacked any other editing—and the work suffered as a result.